Maslow/github-gist-explorer/README.md

 3. Create secet and public gist.
 4. Edit or delete the gist.
 5. Create, edit, delete, rename the files of gist.
+6. You can create gist from file in activity editor directly.
+7. You can create gist from the selection!
 ```

 ## How to use